rybloo/rawtherapee_profiles/README.md

 All profile are partial, so they will not affect the geometry and such.

 # Previews
-As mentioned above these filters only act as starting points.
-To give an impression of how they look, here are some links to pictures on my Instagram account that were processed with these filters as starting point:
+As mentioned above these profiles only act as starting points.
+To give an impression of how they look, here are some links to pictures on my Instagram account that were processed based on these profiles:

   - ir-blue-sky-white-leaves.pp3: https://www.instagram.com/p/CD6CC0GlwCL/
   - ir-bw.pp3: https://www.instagram.com/p/CDoJQ-MFILs/